npalex/Lid-driven-cavity/README.md

 # **Lid-driven cavity flow of an incompressible, Newtonian fluid**

-&emsp; This program solves the mass conservation and incompressible Navier Stokes equations in 2D, given by
+&emsp; This program solves the continuity and incompressible Navier Stokes equations in 2D, given by

 $$ \frac{\partial u}{\partial x} + \frac{\partial v}{\partial y} = 0, $$